 P622L38

-All feedback segments shall be sent in a single A-MPDU contained in a PPDU and shall be included in the A-MPDU in the descending order of the values of the Remaining Feedback Segments subfield.
+All feedback segments shall be sent in an A-MPDU (#17075) contained in a single PPDU and shall be included in the A-MPDU in the descending order of the values of the Remaining Feedback Segments subfield.

 P62241

-An EHT beamformer, which sends a BFRP Trigger frame to retrieve an EHT compressed beamforming/CQI report from an EHT beamformee, shall solicit all possible feedback segments by setting all of the bits in the Feedback Segment Retransmission Bitmap subfield to 1 in the User Info field identifying the EHT beamformee.
+An EHT beamformer (#17076) that sends a BFRP Trigger frame to retrieve an EHT compressed beamforming/CQI report from an EHT beamformee shall solicit all possible feedback segments by setting all of the bits in the Feedback Segment Retransmission Bitmap subfield to 1 in the User Info field identifying the EHT beamformee.

-An EHT beamformer, which fails to receive some or all of the feedback segments of the EHT compressed beamforming/CQI report from the EHT beamformee, shall not use a BFRP Trigger frame to request retransmission of the feedback segments.
+An EHT beamformer (#17076) that fails to receive some or all of the feedback segments of the EHT compressed beamforming/CQI report from the EHT beamformee shall not use a BFRP Trigger frame to request retransmission of the feedback segments.
 In this case, the EHT beamformer may repeat the entire sounding sequence.

 CID 17077, 17252, 17253